FREE SHIPPING on orders over $75 International: over $250

 Posted by Angelina Kurganska on

-One of the things that makes Wuyi Rock Tea different from all other oolongs is the roasting process that it goes through.
-This process is not only one step but a few distinguished steps.
+One of the things that makes Wuyi Rock Tea different from other oolongs is the roasting process it undergoes.
+This process is not only one step, but a few distinguished steps.

-When yancha is only in the first stages of processing, it's still quite vegetal and floral, much like green tea.
+When yancha is only in the first stages of processing, it's still quite vegetal and floral, much like a green tea.
 Only at the end of the processing will it gain its characteristic taste that we all love.
 (Read more)

 Read more →